 If you’re more of an urban explorer, take this historic neighborhood loop and admire Astoria’s many 19th and 20th century homes that dot the hillside.
 You’ll see why the area is often referred to as “Little San Francisco.”

-Cathedral Tree-Coxcomb Hill Trail:
+Cathedral Tree Trail:

 Easy, 3 miles